Tyrowo/tyro_work/README.md

 nah - need to make a third banner size for projects on mobile

-make profile picture resizeable image (darlin was tapping on it) make light/dark pallets stack (in column, no wrap) instead of go wide

 add shadow around profile pic and headline?